OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-2-DevOps/chapter-3-containerization/quiz/quiz.md

         import { onAuthStateChanged } from "https://www.gstatic.com/firebasejs/11.6.0/firebase-auth.js";

         const quizData = [
             {
                 question: "What is a container in cloud computing?",
                 options: [
-      "A virtual machine running a separate operating system", "A hardware device for cloud storage",
+                    "A virtual machine running a separate operating system", "A standard unit of software that packages code and dependencies to run reliably across environments", "A hardware device for cloud storage",
-      "A standard unit of software that packages code and dependencies to run reliably across environments", "A type of database management system"
+                    "A type of database management system"
                 ],
+                explanations: [
+                    "Containers share the host OS kernel; they don't require separate OS instances like virtual machines.", "Containers bundle code, libraries, and settings together for consistent performance across environments.", "Containers are software-based, not hardware devices.",
+                    "Containers manage applications, not databases."
+                ],
-    correctAnswer: 2,
+                correctAnswer: 1
-    explanation: "Containers bundle code, libraries, and settings together, allowing software to run reliably across different environments without needing separate OS instances like virtual machines."
             },
             {
                 question: "Why are containers more lightweight than virtual machines?",
                 options: [
-      "Containers use less RAM by default",
+                    "Containers don't need any operating system to run", "Containers share the host machine's operating system kernel", "Containers use less RAM by default",
-      "Containers share the host machine’s operating system kernel", "Containers don't need any operating system to run", "Containers store only user data and no system files" ],
+                    "Containers store only user data and no system files" ],
+                explanations: [
+                    "Containers still rely on an OS, but share it instead of duplicating it.", "Unlike VMs, containers don't boot a new OS, making them faster and lighter.", "It's about shared OS kernels, not RAM alone.", "Containers include system settings and dependencies, not just user data."
+                ],
-    correctAnswer: 1,
+                correctAnswer: 1
-    explanation: "Unlike virtual machines, containers share the host OS kernel, which reduces overhead and makes them lightweight."
             },
             {
                 question: "What is a major advantage of containerization?",
                 options: [
-      "It eliminates the need for any code dependencies", "It guarantees zero software bugs",
+                    "It requires a dedicated server for each container", "It guarantees zero software bugs",
-      "It allows applications to run consistently across different environments", "It requires a dedicated server for each container" ],
+                    "It allows applications to run consistently across different environments", "It eliminates the need for any code dependencies" ],
+                explanations: [
+                    "Containers allow multiple apps to run on the same server efficiently.", "Containers improve consistency but do not eliminate bugs.", "Containers encapsulate everything needed to run the app reliably anywhere.", "Containers include dependencies but do not eliminate the need for them."
+                ],
-    correctAnswer: 2,
+                correctAnswer: 2
-    explanation: "By encapsulating all dependencies, containers enable consistent behavior across environments."
             },
             {
                 question: "What tool is commonly used to manage and orchestrate containers?",
                 options: [
                     "GitHub",
-      "Artifactory",
+                    "Kubernetes",
                     "Jenkins",
-      "Kubernetes"
+                    "Artifactory"
                 ],
+                explanations: [
+                    "GitHub hosts code, not containers directly.",
+                    "Kubernetes automates deployment, scaling, and management of containerized applications.", "Jenkins is used for CI/CD automation, not container orchestration.", "Artifactory manages artifacts, not container orchestration."
+                ],
-    correctAnswer: 3,
+                correctAnswer: 1
-    explanation: "Kubernetes is a powerful orchestration platform used for deploying, scaling, and managing containerized applications."
             },
             {
+                question: "How does containerization support microservices architecture?",
+                options: [
+                    "By combining all services into one large container", "By preventing services from communicating with each other", "By allowing small, independent services to be packaged separately", "By using multiple operating systems for each service" ],
+                explanations: [
+                    "Microservices are broken into separate, smaller services, not combined.", "Microservices must communicate efficiently.",
+                    "Each microservice can live in its own container, making development and scaling easier.", "Containers share the same OS kernel."
+                ],
+                correctAnswer: 2
+            },
+            {
+                question: "In the context of IoT devices, why is containerization helpful?",
+                options: [
+                    "It eliminates the need for software updates on IoT devices", "It increases the physical storage size needed on IoT devices", "It simplifies deploying and updating applications across devices with limited resources", "It forces all devices to run the same hardware" ],
+                explanations: [
+                    "Software still needs updating, but containers make it easier.", "Containers are lightweight and efficient for limited-resource devices.", "Containers package the app neatly for easier deployment to IoT devices.", "Containers ensure software portability, not hardware uniformity."
+                ],
+                correctAnswer: 2
+            },
+            {
+                question: "What is an 'artifact' in containerization?",
+                options: [
+                    "The running application in production",
+                    "A snapshot image of an application and its dependencies", "A manual script written by developers",
+                    "A temporary cache file used during compilation" ],
+                explanations: [
+                    "The artifact is the image, not the running app.", "An artifact (like a container image) contains everything needed to recreate the app environment.", "Artifacts are structured packages, not random scripts.", "Artifacts are final deliverables, not temporary files."
+                ],
+                correctAnswer: 1
+            },
+            {
                 question: "What is 'Artifactory'?",
                 options: [
-      "A universal repository manager for storing software packages and artifacts", "A library of pre-built operating systems",
                     "A container runtime for launching applications",
-      "A server for running Kubernetes clusters"
+                    "A universal repository manager for storing software packages and artifacts", "A server for running Kubernetes clusters",
+                    "A library of pre-built operating systems"
                 ],
-    correctAnswer: 0,
+                explanations: [
-    explanation: "Artifactory is a repository tool used to manage and distribute artifacts such as container images and packages."
+                    "Artifactory stores and manages artifacts, not runs containers.", "Artifactory is a tool that helps manage and distribute various types of artifacts.", "Kubernetes servers orchestrate containers, not Artifactory.",
+                    "Artifactory handles artifacts, not OS images."
+                ],
+                correctAnswer: 1
             },
             {
+                question: "What is the relationship between an artifact and Artifactory?",
+                options: [
+                    "An artifact stores different versions of Artifactory", "An artifact is a product of software development, while Artifactory manages and stores these artifacts", "Artifactory replaces the need for artifacts",
+                    "An artifact is always automatically updated in Artifactory" ],
+                explanations: [
+                    "Artifactory stores artifacts, not the other way around.", "Artifacts are outputs of development (like container images), and Artifactory is where they're stored and distributed.", "Artifactory exists to organize and manage artifacts, not replace them.", "Updates must be pushed manually or through CI/CD pipelines."
+                ],
+                correctAnswer: 1
+            },
+            {
                 question: "Which is NOT a benefit of containerization?",
                 options: [
-      "Faster software deployment",
+                    "Portability across environments",
                     "Isolation between applications",
-      "Increased complexity by requiring a separate operating system per container", "Portability across environments"
+                    "Increased complexity by requiring a separate operating system per container", "Faster software deployment"
                 ],
+                explanations: [
+                    "Portability is one of the major benefits.", "Containers isolate apps and their dependencies effectively.", "Containers share the OS kernel, making them simpler and lighter compared to virtual machines.", "Containerization greatly speeds up deployment."
+                ],
-    correctAnswer: 2,
+                correctAnswer: 2
-    explanation: "Unlike virtual machines, containers **share** the host OS and do not require separate OS instances, which simplifies deployment."
             }
         ];

         let currentQuestion = 0;
         let score = 0;